 Offering of Investments

-The following table summarizes the different investment products available to clients of Z.com Trade.
+The following table summarizes the different investment products available to Z.com Trade clients.

 |Minimum Initial Deposit||$50|